stopthatastronaut/takofukku/readme.md

 ## Can I fork this and run my own private Takofukku?

 Sure.
 That's why it's open source.
 It runs on the Azure Functions platform, but shouldn't be too hard to adapt to other platforms.
 Please do contribute back in, though.

+## I know you.
+You've been talking about this for ages.
+WHy did it take so long?

+Shut up.
+I started writing it in Powershell, then decided C# would be better, remembered I don't really like C#, went back to PowerShell, got doubts about performance and scalability and then, eventually, threw it all away in favour of F#.
+Which is excellent.

+Yes, I never finish anyth